 But there's still a basic problem with mixer showers: they typically run off hot water from a tank.
 Once the tank is empty, there's no more hot water and you have to wait for the tank to fill up before you can shower again.

-Photo: A typical, thermostatically controlled mixer shower.
+Photo: Left: A typical, thermostatically controlled mixer shower.
 Hot water and cold water flow in through the two pipes in the wall (top), mix in the valve unit in the center, and flow out through the curly hose at the base, which connects to the shower head.
-This is a really simple shower: you simply turn the knob to switch the water on cold, then keep turning it clockwise to make the water as hot as you wish.
+This is a really simple shower: you just turn the knob to switch the water on cold, then keep turning it clockwise to make the water as hot as you wish.